 More recent projects have included a May 2011 release that featured remixes of selected tracks of Richard's music assembled by Daniele Baldelli & Marco Dionigi entitled Adaptors, and a July 2011 release of new material entitled XesseX.

-A collection entitled Anthology became available as a download only release March 25, 2013 and a recording of all new material, Images From A Parallel World released April 24, 2013 -- both on the AD Music label.
-A forthcoming vinyl EP entitled Cranium Fizz will be available August 2013 and a CD of new material, Vertical Life, is expected to be released early 2014 on the Quirkworks label.
+A collection entitled Anthology was released as a download only on March 25, 2013 and a recording of all new material, Images From A Parallel World released April 24, 2013 -- both on the AD Music label.
+A vinyl EP entitled Cranium Fizz became available September 2013.

 compiled by mk